qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 Indeed, [Qdrant API](https://api.qdrant.tech) allows the change of any vector or payload at any time, so from the user's perspective, the whole collection is mutable at any time.

 As it usually happens with every decent magic trick, the secret is disappointingly simple: not all data in Qdrant is immutable.
-In Qdrant, we storage is divided into segments, which might be either mutable or immutable.
+In Qdrant, storage is divided into segments, which might be either mutable or immutable.
 New data is always written to the mutable segment, which is later converted to the immutable one by the optimization process.

 {{< figure src="/articles_data/immutable-data-structures/optimization.png" alt="Optimization process" caption="Optimization process" width="80%" >}}